AlejandroAttento/llm_finetuning_with_lora/README.md

-# LLM Fine tuning with LoRA
+# LLM Fine-Tuning with LoRA
-Simple example of how to fine tune an LLM model.
+Simple example of how to fine-tune an LLM model using an PEFT strategy (Parameter efficient fine-tuning).